A Worker-Task Specialization Model for Crowdsourcing: Efficient Inference and Fundamental Limits: Introduction

 \section{Introduction}

-Crowdsourcing systems have allowed us to collect a large amount of useful data by assigning tasks to human workers, requesting them to provide responses to these tasks, and offering them compensations in monetary terms.
-The main goal of tasks in crowdsourcing lies in the reliable estimation of the unknown ground-truth labels, so-called the \emph{crowdsourced labeling}.
-However, low-cost human workers are often non-experts and this issue may lead to necessity to ask redundant questions and to collect multiple noisy responses for each task with the heterogeneity in the quality of answers across workers and tasks.
-Thus, it has been a challenging problem to infer the true labels from multiple noisy answers while minimizing total queries.
+In recent years, crowdsourcing system has emerged as an effective platform to collect a large amount of useful data from low-cost human workers, by assigning tasks to workers, requesting them to respond to these tasks, and offering them compensations in monetary terms.
+One of the main goals of the crowdsourcing platform is the reliable estimation of the unknown ground-truth labels of a large volume of tasks, so-called the \emph{crowdsourced labeling}.
+Throughout this paper, we focus on the crowdsourced labeling problem for binary tasks.
+In this problem, one wants to guarantee the reliable recovery of the binary labels with the minimum number of queries to save the budget for crowdsourcing.
+The main challenges arise from the fact that human workers are often non-experts and their responses can be quite noisy.
+Moreover, the quality of the answers may change widely across workers and tasks.
+Thus, it is significant to have a realistic model that can describe the erroneous responses collected from the crowd worker, and to develop an efficient inference algorithm that can infer the correct labels from the noisy responses at the minimum number of queries.

-Many previous works on crowdsourced labeling have adopted simple yet meaningful model assumptions to analyze and improve the sample efficiency.
-In the Dawid-Skene model \citep{dawid1979maximum}, which is the most extensively studied model in this line of work, the worker reliability is assumed to be fixed across all tasks, and various inference algorithms have been proposed to better estimate worker reliabilities and to infer the true labels by combining the responses with proper weights via statistical aggregation rules, based on expectation maximization (EM) \citep{dawid1979maximum, gao2013minimax}, message passing \citep{karger2014budget, li2014error, ok2016optimality, liu2012variational}, spectral methods \citep{zhang2014spectral, dalvi2013aggregating, ghosh2011moderates}, and gradient descent \citep{pmlr-v80-ma18b}.
-In some recent works \citep{khetan2016achieving, shah2020permutation}, task difficulties are additionally considered in modeling the fidelity of responses.
-However, all these works are based on strict assumptions that each worker is either associated with its own reliability parameter, fixed across all tasks, or the order of workers in terms of their reliabilities does not change depending on tasks.